brandid/course-maker-pro/theme-documentation-for-developer.md

-Developer Documentation Draft for Course Maker Pro Theme
+# Developer Documentation for Course Maker Pro Theme

 ## Prerequisites
 Node and npm are required for Gulp and SASS, and to compile the project.